MalditoBarbudo/ggpic/README.md

 ## Features

-+ Example pics in the packages, see `dir(system.file('pics', package = 'ggpic'))`, but not limited to those as pics can be loaded from any raster object.
++ "Ready to use" pics in the package, see `dir(system.file('pics', package = 'ggpic'))`.
+Pics also can be loaded from a raster object.

 + Geoms (*only geom_bar_pic is implemented at the moment*) can make use of most of the aesthetics or parameters related to their ggplot "parent" geom, i.e